rmettler/cpp_delegates/doc/delegate.md

   - `rome::target_is_mandatory`
     Ensures by design that a `rome::delegate` cannot be _empty_.
 This has following consequences:
     - Default constructor is deleted.
 A new instance of `rome::delegate` can only be created by using one of the factory functions [create](delegate/create.md).
-    - Move construction and move assignment only accept delegates which are also declared with `rome::target_is_mandatory`.
     - There is no possibility to drop a currently assigned _target_, though it can be overridden by assigning a new _target_.

 ## Member functions